-Syllabus component Teaching Hours

-Topic 1 - Number and algebra 16
+- Topic 1 Number and algebra

-Topic 2 - Functions 31
+- Topic 2 Functions

-Topic 3 - Geometry and trigonometry 18
+- Topic 3 Geometry and trigonometry

-Topic 4 - Statistics and probability 36
+- Topic 4 Statistics and probability

-Topic 5 - Calculus 19
+- Topic 5 Calculus

-The toolkit and mathematical exploration

-Investigative, problem-solving and modeling skills development leading to an individual exploration.
+- The toolkit and mathematical exploration: investigative, problem-solving and modelling skills development leading to an individual exploration.
 The exploration is a piece of written work that involves investigating an area of mathematics.
-30